• Skip to primary navigation

 • Mind and Body Techniques.
 Mind and body techniques include massage, acupuncture, hypnotherapy, guided meditation, guided imagery, yoga, breathing exercises, and more.

 • Aqua Therapy.
-Aqua therapy (also known as aquatic or water therapy) promotes physical function and control, improved muscle tone, confidence, and independence.
+Aqua therapy (also known as aquatic or water therapy) promotes physical function and control and improves muscle tone, confidence, and independence.

 Therapies